18F/18f.gsa.gov/_press/18F-accomplishments.md

 ![A screenshot of the betaFEC homepage]({{site.baseurl}}/assets/images/projects/beta-fec.jpg)

-The [Federal Election Commission (FEC)](https://beta.fec.gov) has long been a pioneer of open data, but 18F was able to help the FEC build its first public API, and a new website on top of that API.
+The [Federal Election Commission (FEC)](https://beta.fec.gov) has long been a pioneer of open data, but 18F was able to help the FEC build its first public API and a new website on top of that API.
 This site helps make campaign finance information more accessible to the public, as part of a larger redesign of the FEC’s online presence.
 [Read more about the site and why we’ve released it as a beta](https://18f.gsa.gov/2015/10/29/welcome-to-betafec/).

 ### College Scorecard